State eases licensing process to boost health care workforce during COVID-19 pandemic

-An emergency order by Gov. Tony Evers to simplify license renewals for health care workers during the COVID-19 pandemic, encourage retired workers to return to the job and expand the practice of some workers could ease the burden on the health care system, worker groups say.
+An emergency order by Gov. Tony Evers to simplify license renewals for health care workers during the COVID-19 pandemic encouraging retired workers to return to the job and expand the practice of some workers could ease the burden on the health care system, worker groups say.

 Advance practice nurses, such as nurse practitioners and certified registered nurse anesthetists, will be able to work more independently and in more places because of the order, Gina Bryan, chairwoman of the Wisconsin APRN Coalition, said Monday.